csabaiBio/physdl/index.md

 # Grading

-* The grade will be based on what progress you made and how ward project you chose.
+* The grade will be based on what progress you made and how hard project you chose.

 # Questions, problems: